Free Initial Assessment

 Shareholders have the right to receive a copy of the company’s annual report and accounts upon request.
 Most businesses also issue shareholders with a copy of their share certificate, although there is no legal requirement for them to do so.
 However, a shareholder’s name must be listed in the business’s register of members to prove they are a shareholder.

-Shareholders have the right to see the company's articles of association which may set out any additional rights they have.
-They can also see the terms of directors' service agreements, directors' indemnity provisions, records of resolutions, and the minutes of general meetings.
+Shareholders also have the right to see the company’s articles of association, which may set out any additional rights they have.
+In addition, they have the right to see the terms of directors’ service agreements, directors’ indemnity provisions, records of resolutions, and the minutes of general meetings.

-No money can be distributed to shareholders until creditors have been paid.
+It’s important to note that no money can be distributed to shareholders until creditors have been paid.

 Can shareholders have additional rights?

-Although shareholders' basic rights are set out in the Companies Act 2006, these rights can be enhanced by a company's articles of association and a shareholders' agreement.
-Shareholders' rights can never be less than those specified in the Act.
+Although shareholders’ basic rights are set out in the Companies Act 2006, these rights can be enhanced by a company’s articles of association and a shareholders’ agreement.
+Shareholders’ rights can never be less than those specified in the act.

 Articles of association lay out how a business will be owned and run.
 A shareholders’ agreement builds on this by adding detail, such as: